 - Write Down Your Stress Situation

 Writing about your daily work activities and stress situations at the end of the day is a great way to deal with the stress situations you have faced during the day’s activities.
-This certainly will help you in facing the stress situation differently when the same situation will come up next time and you’ll be prepared to deal with it in a better way.
+This certainly will help you in facing the stress situation differently if the same situation comes up next time and you’ll be prepared to deal with it in a better way.

-Stop trying to be a perfectionist in everything that you do as it will get very hectic if you try to perform every different task like a pro.
+Stop trying to be a perfectionist with everything that you do as it will get very hectic if you try to perform every single task like a pro.
 You can try focusing on one thing and be perfect only in that thing but do not try to do that for every task.

-In a hectic day, we often forget to relax even for a few minutes.
-Taking 2-3 deep breaths between working hours can help you minimize your stress level in a great and easy way!
+In a hectic day we often forget to relax even for a few minutes.
+Taking two to three deep breaths several times during working hours can help you minimize your stress level in a great and easy way!

-Doing Meditation at morning is the best way to keep your stress level controlled, it is proven by the psychologists that only 5-10 minutes of meditation can control your stress level and do wonders.
+Doing meditation in the morning is the best way to keep your stress level controlled, it is proven by the psychologists that only five to ten minutes of meditation can control your stress level and do wonders.

 - Eat Healthy and Balanced Diet

-You can handle stress only if you are fit enough, so eat healthy diet.
+You can handle stress only if you are fit enough so eat a healthy diet.
 Whole grains, fruits and leafy vegetables have all that it requires to make a healthy and balanced diet for your body and mind.
 Excess sugar, oily and fried food and coffee should be avoided.

-As the saying goes, “Laughter is the best medicine”; laughter promotes by releasing chemicals into the brain that helps in relaxation.
-People, who are happier, tend to be more productive than others and live longer as they have less physical and mental issues.
+As the saying goes, “Laughter is the best medicine”, laughter promotes releasing chemicals into the brain that helps with relaxation.
+People who are happier tend to be more productive than others and live longer as they have less physical and mental issues.

-Though stress is unavoidable, but when you manage yourself, your habits and your schedule in a good way then that makes a huge difference the way you look at life.
-It also gives you the energy to manage your stress situations well.
-So, stay happy, feel awesome and be a non-stress taker J. https://www.loyaldetermined.com/shop/e-books/10-reducing-stress.html
+Though stress is unavoidable but when you manage yourself, your habits and your schedule in the proper way then that makes a huge difference in the way you look at life.
+It also gives you the energy to manage your stressful situations well.
+So stay happy, feel awesome and be a non-stress taker. https://www.loyaldetermined.com/shop/e-books/10-reducing-stress.html

 Thanks for reading.
 If you decide to donate for our cause we have a donation tab below this article, Also there is a donation link at the beginning of the website or you can send your free contribution to 2288 Gunbarrel Rd.
 Suite 154/388, Chattanooga,Tn 37421.
 Thank You For Your Support.